The very first thing hackers do as criminals

 Erase personal information from the internet: Invest in removal services

-A service like OneRep can help you remove all this personal information from the internet.
+A service like Incogni can help you remove all this personal information from the internet.
 It has a very clean interface and will scan 195 websites for your information and remove it and keep it removed.

-Special for CyberGuy Readers: OneRep offers a no-ask 30-day money-back guarantee and charges $7.49/month for one person on their monthly plan or $13.99/month for your family (up to 6 people) on their annual plan.
-I recommend the family plan because it works out to only $2.30 per person per month for year-round coverage.
+Special for CyberGuy Readers (60% off): Incogni offers A 30-day money-back guarantee and then charges a special CyberGuy discount only through the links in this article of $6.49/month for one person (billed annually) or $13.19/month for your family (up to 4 people) on their annual plan and get a fully automated data removal service, including recurring removal from 175+ data brokers.
+I recommend the family plan because it works out to only $4.12 per person per month for year-round coverage.
 It’s an excellent service, and I highly recommend at least trying it out to see what it’s all about.

 How to remove yourself from the Internet

-Have good antivirus software
+Have strong antivirus software

 Best Antivirus Protection